Hype Malaysia

 Source: Sony Pictures

-Besides, the prison where Matt is being held is also the same prison where Mac Gargan, aka The Scorpion, is/was being held.
+Also, are we seeing this?
+The prison where Matt is being held is quite possibly the same prison where Mac Gargan, aka The Scorpion, is/was being held.
+Could they run into each other?

 So, is Spider-Man there to break Matt out of prison?
 Are we getting a Spider-Man and Daredevil team-up in this next film?
 After all, Matt did help Peter out with his own legal troubles at one point, so it’ll be nice if he repays the favour.